szaimen/Nextcloud-NAS-Guide/README.md

         - [Activate TLS](#how-to-activate-tls)
 - [Optional](#optional)

-# Basic setup
+---

-## How to use this guide?
+# How to use this guide?
 The idea concerning this guide is that you can read and work through the whole guide starting here until the whole basic setup is done (it ends [here](#congratulations-everything-of-the-Basic-Setup-is-now-done)).
 In the end you will have a working Nextcloud NAS.

 **Please note**: It is not recommended to skip sections until the whole basic setup section is done, because they partly build on each other.
 So simply read and work through everything starting here!
+You will also need to click on all `Click here to expand`!

+# Before you start

 ## Are there any considerations you should know of?
 Please read carefully through this list of considerations you should know of!